What? A repurposed cabinet door bench, perfect for the kids, dolls, or the garden? Yep, this bench can be used so many ways. How would YOU use it?

 I sorted through the doors to find two that match.
 They look the same, but they are different widths.

 What Legs Will You Use for Your Bench?

 A bench needs some great legs.
 I have had these two for a long time.
 I think they were part of a piano ??

 You can see that I ripped the beveled edge off of the cabinet door.
-I used some gorilla glue to help strengthen my pocket hole joints.
+I used some gorilla glue to help strengthen my joints made with my Kreg Jig.